Portrait of Zhi‑Qi Cheng

 03

-AI systems for traffic and mobility intelligence, public-safety sensing, secure perception, and robust deployment under real-world constraints.
+AI systems for traffic and mobility intelligence, public safety sensing, secure perception, and robust operation in constrained environments.

 Applied Collaborations